 2. Get Inspired from the Internet.
 If you’re at a loss for what to wear, this is where Pinterest and Google come in handy.
 Also, plan a couple weeks in advance of the session so you have time to order outfits online if you want something brand new.
 The internet has some nice color palettes you can use as inspiration for coordinating outfits.
 I found one this one from Pinterest to be helpful.
 Remember that light and airy colors appear best on camera and are often the most flattering on any skin tone and hair color.

 3. Avoid Distracting Patterns or Accessories.
 My usual philosophy with little girls is “the bigger the bow, the closer to God.”
 However, many otherwise great photos can be ruined by an unnecessarily enormous bow on a child’s head that blocks features of another family member.
 For photo sessions, I try to choose bows that lay flat on the girls’ heads and avoid patterns or accessories that are distracting.
 I want the primary focus of the picture to be of me and my family and not a statement necklace or a logo.
+That’s not to say you can’t wear jewelry though!
+Before this photoshoot, I bought a gorgeous necklace (head to adinasjewels.com to find out more) and it looked great in the pictures.
+Just don’t choose anything to bold.
 Also, it’s best to avoid extremely small patterns such as gingham or teeny tiny polka dots because most professional cameras have a hard time picking them up and they can look psychedelic in the final product.